esnitkin914/Comparative_Genomics/day2_morning/README.md

 The relevant reference genbank file that can be used in ACT is Efaecium_Aus0085.gbf.

-Fo this exercise, you will use abacas to order VSE_ERR374928_contigs.fasta against the reference genome Efaecium_Aus0085.fasta and then use the relevant ordered.crunch and ordered.fasta files along with Efaecium_Aus0085.gbf for ACT visualization.
+For this exercise, you will use abacas to order VSE_ERR374928_contigs.fasta against the reference genome Efaecium_Aus0085.fasta and then use the relevant ordered.crunch and ordered.fasta files along with Efaecium_Aus0085.gbf for ACT visualization.
+Use feature search tool in ACT to search for “vanB” in the resistant genome.